© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffridd-y-Fedw Platform House is a scheduled monument protected by Cadw under reference CN305.
 View the official record →

-Ffridd-y-Fedw Platform House is a medieval domestic structure located in Conwy, Wales, designated as a Scheduled Ancient Monument under reference CN305.
+Ffridd-y-Fedw Platform House is a medieval domestic structure located in Conwy, Wales, and represents an important example of platform house construction from the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CN305.

 Ffridd-y-Fedw Platform House dates from the medieval period, and is classified as a platform house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffridd-y-Fedw Platform House is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CN305.